Helping build a decent place for all to live

 Construction & Repair

-As a volunteer with our Construction or Home Repair teams, you will work with skilled Habitat staff, future Habitat homeowners, and Greater Providence area homeowners on a variety of home building and home repair projects.
+As a volunteer with our Construction or Home Repair teams, you will work with skilled Habitat staff, future Habitat homeowners, and Greater Providence and East Bay area homeowners on a variety of home building and home repair projects.
 We provide all of the training and tools you need for the job.

 Construction and Repair opportunities are Wednesday through Saturday, 8:30 am to 3:30 pm.